 Indigenous infection does not occur in the United Kingdom, but a number of cases are reported each year in travellers returning from endemic areas which until recently were mostly acquired in the Indian sub-continent and South East Asia.
-However of the 295 cases of chikungunya reported in England, Wales and Northern Ireland in 2014, 80% had been acquired in the Caribbean.
-Case numbers for 2015 onwards have not yet been published.
+However, of the 295 cases of chikungunya reported in England, Wales and Northern Ireland in 2014, 80% had been acquired in the Caribbean.
+Case numbers and probable source of infection for 2015 onwards have not yet been published by PHE, but the basic figures are available from ECDC in the Chikungunya Annual Epidemiological Reports.
+In the years 2015 to 2019 the number of UK cases reported are 106, 169, 104, 59 and 94 respectively; however, fully detailed information on the source countries is not available (ECDC 2019 Chikungunya Annual Epidemiological Report).